DynamicsAndNeuralSystems/DevelopingMouse/README.md

 * `createDevMouseGeneExpression` creates gene expression matrices normalized by different methods
 * `extractCoords` extracts coordinates and ID of adult mouse (from `structureCenters_adult.csv`) with correct map ID into `coOrds_AdultMouse.csv` and `ID_AdultMouse.csv`
 * `getAcronymFromID.py` queries (from API) for adult mouse acronym from ID using `ID_AdultMouse.csv` as input, yielding `acronym_AdultMouse.csv`
+* `makeBrainDivisionID.m` extracts IDs from the csv files (F_descendantID.csv, M_descendantID.csv, H_descendentID.csv) and store them in a variable `brainDivisionID.mat`

 * Matlab variables are saved in the folder `Matlab_variables`
 * csv files are saved in the folder `Processed`